 A large part of working with any coding language is understanding the basic concepts that make coding work.
 Whether it’s being able to think systematically about how the code will function, or diving deeper into how the different pieces of code interact with each other, Scratch coding will help kids to get a grip on the basics that support all kinds of coding languages.

-The main purpose of all coding languages is problem solving, and Scratch coding is no different.
+The main purpose of all coding languages is problem solving, and Scratch is no different.
 It could be building a straight-forward line of code to move a sprite across the screen or working through what they’ve already written in search of an elusive bug.
-Almost every step in Scratch coding involves learning to problem solve in some way.
+Almost every step in learning to code in Scratch problem solving in some way.

 Building lines of code to make something happen is the one thing, but understanding how those lines of code should go together to make a cohesive whole is something else entirely.
 Coding on the Scratch platform can give kids the opportunity to think at a systems level as they work to perfect their project’s design.